kevinvandenbreemen/android-file-vault/README.md

 [Components](#components)

+## IMPORTANT
+This library is still under heavy development.
+It should not be used for any applications until that development is complete.
+There are several outstanding tasks such as initialization vector generation, key derivation, hashing, etc. that need to be completed first.

 <a name="project_purposes"></a>
 ## Project Purposes
 This project allows me to investigate storing and working with encrypted data in a mobile environment.
 It contains various simple demonstration applications, such as notes, projects, and a camera app.
 The project utilizes RxJava to allow for asynchronous encryption and decryption of data.
 It also makes use of simple MVP design patterns to allow me to create re-usable and testable software components.